First Publish Date: August 7, 2020; Last Updated: December 20, 2024

 To make purchases from Sleepy Lizard, such as avocados, tee shirts, stickers or guacamole maker kits, go to Sleepy Lizard’s website.

-Siddons’ YouTube channel has been creating a lot of buzz owing to his onscreen, avuncular personality and his double entendre wit.
-Viewers can learn the History of Avocados or learn how to grown various fruits from seed in his short but highly informative videos.
+Siddons’ YouTube channel has continued to create a lot of buzz owing to his onscreen, avuncular personality and his double entendre wit.
+Viewers can learn the History of Avocados, as well as learn how to grown various fruits from seed in his short but highly informative videos.
+Tom has also expanded his video presence to TikTok, which, unsuprisingly, has been well-received.

 Related Articles